flukis/fishery/EXPLANATION.md

 My plan is use a webworker to cache the data with stale while revalidate strategy, but the problem is the API doesnt provide a header to inform `max-age` of the data so we need to do manually in client side, need to found a way to do caching without that `max-age` information.

+For now, i just get data from server every visit or reloading page.

 ## Mobile View And Desktop View

-I come with approach __adaptive design__ not __responsive__ design, icome with this approach because i think server data on mobile and desktp is different and need different view.
-In __addaptive design__, it will fit the look of the table based on screen width, it happen before the render.
+I come with approach __adaptive design__ not __responsive design__, i come with this approach because i think serve data on mobile and desktop is different and need different on how its look.
+In __addaptive design__, it will fit the UI based on screen width.

 1. Desktop View
 For the desktop view, i come with common solution that is showing list of data using table with pagination.